timjbruce/reinvent_cvra_bootcamp/README.md

 # AMT303 Deep Dive into the AWS Connected Vehicle Reference Solution Workshop
-During this Workshop, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture.
+During this Workshop, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture (CVRA).
 Attendees will install it, build functions on top of the CVRA including an Alexa Skill, generate trip data from a simulated vehicles, and learn how the data can be accessed with various other AWS services.

 #### Prerequisites
-We'll assume that you have some basic knowledge of AWS services like IAM, Cloudformation, DynamoDB, S3, IoT, etc., are comfortable using the AWS CLI, and have some knowledge of Python.
+We'll assume that you have some basic knowledge of AWS services like IAM, CloudFormation, DynamoDB, S3, IoT, etc., are comfortable using the AWS CLI, and have some knowledge of Python and Node.js.
 You'll also need to prepare the following for the workshop (can be done in Cloud9 or on your local machine):
 * Laptop running Windows or MacOS and Google Chrome or Mozilla Firefox (Safari, Internet Explorer, or Microsoft Edge are not recommended)
 * An AWS account with Administrator Access
 * The AWS CLI, configured with a user that has Administrator Access ([directions here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))
-* Python, Virtualenv, git
+* Python, Virtualenv, git and npm installed
-* a HERE Maps app_code and app_id (register for a free account at [developer.here.com](developer.here.com))
+* A HERE Maps app_code and app_id (register for a free account at [http://developer.here.com](http://developer.here.com))
-* Mapbox Account (you will need a Token for the IoT Simulator)
+* Mapbox Account (you will need a Token for the IoT Simulator) [http://mapbox.com](http://mapbox.com)

-Due to AWS Service availability in certain Regions we suggest you use **US-EAST-1** for this workshop.
+Due to AWS Service availability in certain Regions we recommend you use the **US-EAST-1** region for this workshop.
+If the us-east-1 region is not the default region for your profile we suggest setting AWS_DEFAULT_REGION=us-east-1 for this workshop.

 ## Introduction
-This Workshop has five main sections as shown below.
-The intent of this Workshop is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to for their scenarios.
+This Workshop has five main sections which are listed below.
+The intent of this Workshop is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to for their use cases.

-1. Deploy the [CVRA](#Deploy-the-CVRA) and [IoT Device Simulator](#Deploy-the-IoT-Device-Simulator) (15 mins)
+1. Deploy the CVRA and IoT Device Simulator (15 mins)
-3. Build a Fleet Management Function (10 mins)
+3. Build a Fleet Management Function (25 mins)
 4. Generate Trip Data (5 mins)
 5. Deploy the ConnectedCar Alexa Skill (30 mins)
 6. Build the Remote Command function (30 mins)